 Dr. Toms has also overseen expansion in all areas of the athletic department including a growth in staff, coaches, budgets, athletic training services, and facilities.
 Shellenberger Field was revamped in 2006, which added new features such as a large, artificial turf field, a new eight-lane track, and increased spectator capacity of 3,000.
 Upgrades also took place at Fox and Moon Fields, along with refurbished practice fields.

 One of the most decorated coaches in the country, Dr. Toms retired from coaching in the spring of 2010.
 He is the most successful coach in the history of LC athletics, with 68 conference and 26 NCAA Regional Coach of the Year awards, and transformed the LC runners into a nationally competitive program.
 He was recognized in 1995 as the Commonwealth of Virginia’s top track and field coach with the Walt Cormack Award from the Virginia Military Institute for success at the college level.
-Dr. Toms was inducted into the Lynchburg College Sports Hall of Fame in 1988 and the U.S. Track & Field and Cross Country Coaches Association’s (USTFCCCA) Hall of Fame on December 15, 2010.
+Dr. Toms was inducted into the University of Lynchburg Sports Hall of Fame in 1988 and the U.S. Track & Field and Cross Country Coaches Association’s (USTFCCCA) Hall of Fame on December 15, 2010.